-France to sue Google, Apple over developer contracts: Minister
+France to sue Google, Apple over developer contracts: minister

-PARIS: France will take Google and Apple to court over contractual terms imposed by the tech giants on startups and developers, said Finance Minister Bruno Le Maire.
+PARIS: France said on Wednesday it will take Google and Apple to court and seek fines of 2 million euros (US$2.5 million) over what it termed "abusive" contractual terms imposed by the tech giants on startups and developers.

-Speaking on RTL radio, Le Maire said on Wednesday (Mar 14) he had become aware that Alphabet Inc's Google and Apple Inc unilaterally imposed prices and other contractual terms on software developers.
+Finance Minister Bruno Le Maire told RTL radio he had been made aware that Apple Inc. and Alphabet Inc.'s Google unilaterally imposed prices and contract changes on developers selling software on Google Play and Apple's App Store.

 "I will therefore be taking Google and Apple to the Paris commercial court for abusive trade practices," Le Maire said.